codeceptjs/CodeceptJS/docs/helpers/Nightmare.md

 Grab CSS property for given locator
 Resumes test execution, so **should be used inside an async function with `await`** operator.
+If more than one element is found - value of first element is returned.

 ```js
 const value = await I.grabCssPropertyFrom('h3', 'font-weight');